 Without fail, the people I spoke with described feeling reassured through these encounters, their French friends, acquaintances and neighbours making them feel as though they would continue being welcome, that their contributions—to the local economy, to the community—were a valued part of daily life in this sparsely populated part of the French countryside.
 They told me of the matter-of-fact way that their French neighbours came up with ‘solutions’ to ensure their continued residence in France—‘Well, you’re just going to take French citizenship aren’t you?’
 The tone of these conversations as much as the content a consolation to them at a time when they felt that their futures were plunged into uncertainty.
 At the same time, these conversations revealed a range of attitudes from their French neighbours towards Europe, including those who had described Brexit as ‘Britain’s revolution’—championing the British public’s stand against Europe; those who stressed that in an equivalent FrExit referendum, they would have voted to leave; as well as those who supported the European Union.

 These initial conversations with the British in the Lot, brought home to me the diversity and complexity of their feelings about Brexit, Europe, and living in France post-Brexit.
 As I will show in future posts, while withdrawal has not yet taken place its impacts are already being felt in their lives, their actions and plans for the future changing in response.

 Keep posted for Michaela’s future posts on her conversations with the British in the Lot.
+This series of posts has now been published as a research summary and can be downloaded here.
 You can also listen to her talking about this research in our latest podcast.